C3-UC3M/c3-web/docs/user_docs/cluster_access.md

 * Must include upper and lower-case characters, digits and special characters.
 * Must be renewed every 90 days.
 * You cannot reuse passwords.

+## Login Nodes
+C3 is equipped with 2 login nodes.

+The preferred way is to access the cluster is through `c3.uc3m.es`, but you can also connect directly to `login[02-03].c3.uc3m.es`.